mickfuzz/phd4/_posts/thesis_chapters/tocs/gdp_toc.md

         GDPs](#using-cultural-interpersonal-personal-planes-analysis-of-use-of-gdps)
     -   [The propagation of use of GDPs through playtesting](#the-propagation-of-use-of-gdps-through-playtesting)
-    -   [GDPs used for informal peer feedback](#gdps-used-for-informal-peer-feedback)
     -   [GDPs facilitate the use of wider funds of knowledge](#gdps-facilitate-the-use-of-wider-funds-of-knowledge)
-    -   [GDPs can aid the use of provided supporting resources](#gdps-can-aid-the-use-of-provided-supporting-resources)
+    -   [GDPs can aid the use of documentation and resources](#gdps-can-aid-the-use-of-documentation-and-resources)
-        -   [Documentation via code examples and step-by-step tutorials](#documentation-via-code-examples-and-step-by-step-tutorials)
+        -   [GDPs help learners navigation acting as a framework for code examples and step-by-step tutorials](#gdps-help-learners-navigation-acting-as-a-framework-for-code-examples-and-step-by-step-tutorials)
-        -   [GDPs can facilitate navigation of documentation and resources beyond programme based support](#gdps-can-facilitate-navigation-of-documentation-and-resources-beyond-programme-based-support)
+        -   [GDPs helping navigation of external documentation](#gdps-helping-navigation-of-external-documentation)
-        -   [Guiding a code patching
-            process](#guiding-a-code-patching-process)
+        -   [Code patching process using GDPs as a base](#code-patching-process-using-gdps-as-a-base)
+    -   [GDPs used to scaffold ideation processes](#gdps-used-to-scaffold-ideation-processes)
         -   [GDPs used to facilitate prioritisation in the design process](#gdps-used-to-facilitate-prioritisation-in-the-design-process)
     -   [GDPs aiding the process of division of labour](#gdps-aiding-the-process-of-division-of-labour)
-    -   [GDPs used to scaffold ideation processes](#gdps-used-to-scaffold-ideation-processes)
     -   [GDPs can encourage learners to design for others](#gdps-can-encourage-learners-to-design-for-others)
     -   [GDP driving adoption of emerging technical